TillaTheHun0/tilla/README.md

 ## TODO

-- API Documentation
+- Rewrite API Documentation
-- Tests
+- ~Tests~
-- Make registry agnostic, so user can leverage any registry paradigm they'd like
+- ~Make registry agnostic, so user can leverage any registry paradigm they'd like~
-- Don't require SubTransformations to use the Tilla registry
+- ~Don't require SubTransformations to use the Tilla registry~

 ## Contribute